SamvritSrinath/cse15l-lab-reports/Lab5.md

 The first step is to SSH into ieng6.
 Each person will have their own credentials, for me it is:
 `cs15lwi23ash@ieng6.ucsd.edu`.
 Also, we can also enable SSH keys to make it easier to log in.
 But in general, the format for SSHing into `ieng6` is
-`ssh cs15lwi23___@ieng6.ucsd.edu`.
+`ssh cs15lwi23___@ieng6.ucsd.edu`. **We will enclose all the other commands in quotes and seperate them using a `;` delimiter.** This way, the bash script will ssh and run all the commands on the remote server.
+See later for more details on how to set up SSH keys.

 ![SSH](Lab5Screenshots/SSH.png)
 #### SSH Keys

 This can be achieved using `ssh-keygen`, getting a random art image, and using `scp <path to key> ieng6.ucsd.edu:~/.ssh/authorized_keys`.
 This will load our key onto the `ieng6` remote server and allow the server to recognize our machine as an authorized user.
 This should be done prior to creating the bash script, as the bash script is local to our machine, and we would be able to run a script that would SSH into `ieng6` and run the rest of the script.

-**However this should all be done prior to running the bash script.** This is because the bash script is local to the environment its in, and after SSHing into `ieng6` the bash script would not be able to continue executing until the server is closed.
+**However this should all be done prior to running the bash script.** This is because the bash script is local to the environment its in, so we would need to be able to not enter a passphrase when we SSH into `ieng6` and run the bash script.

 ### Cloning the Repo